 Whatever the merits of the litigation, and whatever the outcome, there are some important takeaways for all business owners from this lawsuit.
 Even if you have never been inside a spin studio, even if you do not use music at your business, there are still valuable lessons to be keep in mind:

 - Trying to save a few bucks at the beginning may cost you big bucks later on.
-The most common reaction online to the Peloton lawsuit is that “how could a $4 billion company not have seen this coming?”
+The most common reaction online to the Peloton lawsuit is that “how could a big public company not have seen this coming?”
 Peloton grew quickly, and it may be possible that the company deliberately skipped paying licensing fees at the beginning to save money, but this attempt to scrimp at the outset may end up costing millions down the road.
 This is why no matter your size, it is important to properly budget and anticipate all expenses.
 For example, talk to an insurance agent you can trust and get the right amount of insurance coverage for your business.
 Buy workers’ compensation insurance.
 Comply with MIOSHA regulations.
 Hire a lawyer to draft a proper business agreement between you and your partner to reflect your respective rights and obligations to the company.
 Do not co-mingle personal and business bank accounts.
 You get the picture – a cheap shortcut now can come back and cost you much more money in the future.
 It could even potentially sink your entire business.

 - What may seem like common sense to you may be illegal.
 You may be thinking – but if I buy a CD at the store or a song from iTunes, don’t I own the music?
 Can’t I play it for whoever and whereever I want?
 It may be common sense that you own something that you buy, but it is not always true, especially in the modern age of digital media.
 With respect to music for example, you are often buying a license for personal, in-home use.
 Say you have a bar or a restaurant, and you decide to play your own iPod playlist over the speakers for atmosphere.
 Without a separate license, you just violated the music studio’s copyright and can be sued.
 Or, if you decide to start your own weekend DJ business using your old LPs.
 Same thing – the CD you buy at the store to listen to in your car does not give you the right to play that same CD at a wedding for money.
 Sound confusing and counter-intuitive?
 It may be, but it also protects the rights of the music publisher and keeps the cost of CDs and iTunes singles accessible to the general public.
 The bottom line is that you need to consult with a professional about all aspects of your business to make sure you are doing it the right way, and to ensure compliance with all applicable laws.
 And the right professional will identify all the relevant issues, not just the obvious ones.